Nigel1992/service.libreelec.backupper/.github/wiki/FAQ.md

 ### Q: How do I test remote storage?
 A: Use the "Test Connection" feature in the addon settings after configuring your remote storage details.

+## Scheduling Questions

+### How do I set up automated backups?
+Go to the addon settings, enable scheduling, choose your preferred frequency (daily/weekly/monthly), set the backup time, and configure retention settings.

+### Can I run multiple backups per day?
+Yes, with the new debug mode enabled, you can run multiple backups per day.
+This is useful for testing or when you need more frequent backups.

+### What happens if my system is off during a scheduled backup?
+The backup will run at the next system startup if the scheduled time was missed.
+You can configure notifications to be informed about missed backups.

+### How do I change the backup schedule?
+You can modify the schedule anytime in the addon settings.
+Changes take effect immediately, and the next backup time will be recalculated.

+### Can I temporarily disable scheduled backups?
+Yes, you can disable scheduling in the addon settings without losing your schedule configuration.
+Re-enable it when you want to resume automated backups.

+## Storage and Performance

+### Q: How much space do backups need?
+A: Space requirements vary based on:
+- Number of installed addons
+- Amount of user data
+- Compression level used
+- Number of backups kept

 ## Troubleshooting

 ### Q: What if backup fails?